LikeWang10067/b07_Final_Project/README.md

 API required: API must be 33.
 We have one admin account and we can not sign up an admin account, we can only sign up for customer account.

+What is already in the database:

 Admin Account:
 Username: admin
 Passoword: admin

+User Account:
+Username: user1
+Password: user1
+Events already joined by user1: NBA event in New York

+Venue already in Firebase:
+New York
+Toronto

+Events already in Firebase:
+NBA in New York(Which is already joined by user1) Basketball Game in Toronto(No one joins at this moment)

+We will auto delete the events that passes the start time.

 ```
 Back-end Contributions: